mavlink/MAVSDK-XCFramework/README.md

 bash src/mavsdk_server/tools/package_mavsdk_server_framework.bash
 ```

-5. The `mavsdk_server.xcframework` output can now be found in `/build`.
-Drag-and-drop the
+5. The `mavsdk_server.xcframework` output can now be found in the */build* directory.

 ### Extending `MAVSDK`